 Autumn (September-November) Start tapering from September.
 Give one or two more feeds in September, then let October be the last.
 Growth slows naturally as light levels drop, and your plant doesn’t need the same input it did in July.
 If you have slow-release pellets in the soil, remove them now.
 Letting them break down through winter feeds a plant that has no use for it.

-Winter (December-February) Plain water only.
+Winter (December-February) Plain water only for most houseplants.
 If you notice a white crust forming on the soil surface, flush the pot once with plain water and let it drain fully, then leave it alone until spring.
 This is also a useful time to assess light: a dim winter spot is the most common reason plants look flat coming into spring, not a lack of nutrients.

 Signs of Underfeeding vs. Overfeeding

-These look different, and it’s worth knowing which one you’re dealing with before you act.
+These look different, and it’s worth checking the pattern before you act.

-Too little fertilizer: Slow growth, pale or yellowing leaves (especially older, lower ones), new leaves that are noticeably smaller than the old ones.
+Too little fertilizer: Slow growth, pale or yellowing leaves (especially older, lower ones), and new leaves that are noticeably smaller than the old ones.
 The plant looks tired but otherwise stable.
+This usually shows up after months in the same pot or potting mix, not overnight.

-Too much fertilizer: Brown leaf tips and edges, a white crust forming on the surface of the soil, wilting even when the soil is moist.
-In worse cases, root burn, where roots can’t take up water properly because the soil is too salt-heavy.
+Too much fertilizer: Brown leaf tips and edges, a white crust forming on the surface of the soil, wilting even when the soil is moist, or curled, crispy new growth soon after feeding.
+In worse cases, root burn keeps roots from taking up water properly because the soil is too salt-heavy.
 This is harder to fix than underfeeding.

-The University of Missouri Extension lists salt accumulation from excess fertilizer as one of the most preventable causes of root damage in container-grown houseplants.
+University of Maryland Extension also warns that excess fertilizer leads to salt buildup in the potting mix, which is why a periodic flush with plain water matters even when you have not obviously overfed.
 A simple habit helps even when you haven’t overfed: flush the soil with plain water every few months.
 Run water through until it flows freely from the drainage hole, then let it drain completely.
 It takes two minutes and keeps things from building up quietly over time.

 If you think you’ve already overfed, do the same flush, then let the plant rest for a few weeks before feeding again.
 Most recover well if you catch it early.